 Lamartiniere’s legal troubles date back several years.
 The Louisiana State Board of Medical Examiners issued an emergency order in 2015 suspending his license to prescribe opioids and other controlled substances.
-Despite the suspension, Lamartiniere kept writing “medically unnecessary prescriptions,” according to prosecutors, charging patients $100 to $300 per visit and taking payments only in cash.
+Despite the suspension, according to prosecutors, Lamartiniere kept writing “medically unnecessary prescriptions,” charging patients $100 to $300 per visit and taking payments only in cash.
 Baton Rouge police arrested him in 2016, but legal delays prevented his trial until last year.

 “Taking the patient at face value is not a crime,” Brindley said, according to The Advocate.
-“He was an old-school doctor trying to manage patients in a new age world. … He was trying, and trying makes him not guilty.
+“He was an old-school doctor trying to manage patients in a new-age world. … He was trying, and trying makes him not guilty.
 There is no way to prove that he was not making an honest effort.”

-That “honest effort” will form the basis of Lamartiniere’s appeal, which is based in part on a recent U.S. Supreme Court decision in favor of two doctors who were also convicted of overprescribing opioids.
+That “honest effort” will form the basis of Lamartiniere’s appeal, based in part on a recent U.S. Supreme Court decision in favor of two doctors who were also convicted of overprescribing opioids.
 Writing for the majority in that case, Justice Stephen Breyer said it was up to prosecutors to prove that doctors “knowingly or intentionally acted in an unauthorized manner” under the Controlled Substance Act.